 While serving those in need, Jeffrey has a talent for building business and has been a highly sought after consultant and coach to the Who’s Who in the business world.
 He is an established transformational speaker and co-author of “Life Changing Self Awareness” and author of his latest work “Be Inspired” an inspirational journal available at Amazon.com.
 In corporate America, Jeffrey has managed projects and operations for some of America’s largest brands such as Radio Shack, Columbia House, Hoover Vacuums, Nutrisystem, Domino’s Pizza, Rug Doctor, and Sharper Image amongst others.

-Jeffrey currently serves as Interim Board Chair of Uplift Our Youth Foundation and Advisory Board Member of Lansing’s Career Quest Learning Center.
+Jeffrey currently serves as Board Member of Uplift Our Youth Foundation and Advisory Board Member of Lansing’s Career Quest Learning Center.

 Charles L. Moore (C.L.) is the President and Founder of C.L.
 Moore & Associates, in Downtown Lansing, MI.
 C.L.
 Moore & Associates, founded in 1991, is the only Minority accounting firm in the Lansing area.
 C.L. is committed to the economic revitalization and growth of Lansing, MI.